 “Like the pigeon, some men, because of their strong desires, get into matters they know nothing about, falling into ruin.”

 The moral could be used to deter those who, without ability nor competence, advocate their importance in matters of public interest.
-As in this example, fables were for many a useful literary rhetoric tool.
+As in this example, fables were for many a useful tool for public speaking.

 In fact, many of Aesop’s fables that are in accordance with their times, are cruel, scathing, have treachery and deceit, mockery and disdain, and show death and suffering without compassion.
 This is the case, among others, of The Ant and the Grasshopper (Perry Index 373).
 In the old version, the ant laughs at the hungry grasshopper, without pity nor remorse.
 Fables didn’t turn into mostly children’s literature until the 19th century.
 The Aesopic stories aimed at children are carefully selected, elongated and softened, so the mentioned fable doesn’t usually end up with the corpse of a grasshopper, but with an ant that’s ultimately merciful.